Hello there!

 • Select the target group from the dropdown (create if necessary) and configure any additional conditions.

-• Configure Task in Admin handbook
+• Assign To Group Task Configuration in Admin Handbook

-Step 7: Save and Activate
+3. Save and Activate

 • Click Create at the top right to save the workflow.
 You'll be redirected to the workflow list page, where the new workflow appears with version status:

-• Create Workflow in Admin handbook
+• Click Create Button to Save Workflow in Admin Handbook

 • Draft: Inactive version ready for editing